davecheney/gophercon2018-performance-tuning-workshop/8-conclusion/1-conclusion.md

 Pay very close attention to allocations, avoid unnecessary allocation where possible.

+## Be on the lookout for quadratic operations

+> If a program is too slow, it must have a loop -- Ken Thompson

+When the number of elemen

 Don't trade performance for reliability

-"I can make things very fast if they don't have to be correct."
+> I can make things very fast if they don't have to be correct. -- Russ Cox
-.caption Russ Cox

-"Readable means reliable"
-.caption Rob Pike
+> Readable means reliable -- Rob Pike

 Performance and reliability are equally important.